 “Images of Slavery and the Holocaust,” in the multi-session workshop “Representing the Irrepresentable: Narratives and Visual Images of Slavery, Forced Labor, and Genocide,” panel “Representing the Irrepresentable: Visual Images of Genocide and Crime Against Humanity,” 127th American Historical Association Meeting, New Orleans, January 3–6, 2013.

-“Memory and Heritage of Slave Labor,” CLACS (Center for Latin American and Caribbean Studies at NYU) Research Colloquium “New Perspectives on Colonial Latin America and the Caribbean,” November 19, 2012, New York University.
+“Memory and Heritage of Slave Labor,” CLACS (Center for Latin American and Caribbean Studies at NYU) Research Colloquium “New Perspectives on Colonial Latin America and the Caribbean,” New York University, November 19, 2012.

 “Shadows of the Slave Past: Public Memory and Heritage of Slavery,” Slavery and its Aftermath in the Atlantic World: An International Symposium, University of Illinois, Chicago, IL, October 4-6, 2012.